 Thank you for your interest in the University of Minnesota Duluth's Master of Science program in Chemistry!

-We accept applications on a rolling basis.
+We accept applications on a rolling basis with a priority deadline of January 7th, 2022 for this year.
 All applications are submitted online at the graduate admissions website.

 To learn more about admission requirements, please visit the UMD graduate school website.

 You can find the required application fee here.